epfl-ada/ada-2022-project-metadata/README.md

 ### Step 4

-## Proposed timeline
+## Proposed timeline and internal milestones
 Our timeline consists of internal milestones on every Tuesday and Friday until the project deadline.

 - 18.11.22: **Project milestone 2 deadline**
     - Pre-proccesing of data finished, construct a main dataframe for our analysis.
 ---
 - 22.11.22:
 - 25.11.22:
 ---
 - 29.11.22: Project work paused in order to work on Homework 2.
 - 2.12.22: **Homework 2 deadline**
 ---
 - 6.12.22:
 - 9.12.22:
 ---
 - 13.12.22:
 - 16.12.22:
 ---
-- 20.12.22: Complete datastory.
+- 20.12.22: Complete the data story.
 - 23.12.22: **Project milestone 3 deadline**

 ## Organization within the team

+Malin: Plotting graphs during data analysis, crawling the data, preliminary data analysis
+Maresa: Problem formulation, coming up with the algorithm
+Greta: Coding up the algorithm, running tests, tabulating final results
+Valgerdur: Writing up the report or the data story, preparing the final presentation

 ## Sources
 [Wikispeedia](https://snap.stanford.edu/data/wikispeedia.html)

-### Dataset information
-The Wikispeedia dataset contains human navigation paths on Wikipedia, collected through the human-computation game Wikispeedia.
-In Wikispeedia, users are asked to navigate from a given source to a given target article, by only clicking Wikipedia links.
-A condensed version of Wikipedia (4,604 articles) is used.
-In addition to the navigation paths, we provide the full HTML package of this version of Wikipedia, as well as all articles in plaintext.